Good mood food: Why cooking is such a great wellbeing tool

 By this point, you may be worried for the sanity of a man who’s written 120 words about chopping onions.
 But, let me tell you, I’m at my most focused, most ‘in the moment’, and most calm when I’m slicing and dicing.

-Another thing about revision time is the lack of closure or completion.
-You don’t really get it until the exam’s over.
+Another thing about this time of the year is the lack of closure or completion.
+You don’t really get it until the deadline or exam is over.
 The weeks leading up to it can feel a bit repetitive, as if you’ve started a task that you’re not allowed to finish.

 Cooking is the opposite of that.
 It starts on the chopping board, and ends on your plate.
 A series of clear and logical steps get you from A to B, and you know exactly when you’ve finished the job.
 Making a simple meal from scratch, after a long day of ongoing jobs and distractions, is a wonderful way to put a firm tick on your to-do list.